The Clear Edge

 Week 2: Content System Build (8 hours)

-Now you build the production infrastructure that makes consistent publishing possible.
-Most operators try to “wing it” week by week—scrambling for ideas Sunday night, rushing creation Monday morning, skipping posts by Wednesday.
-That’s why they quit at week 3.
+Now you build the production system that makes consistent publishing possible.
+Most operators try to wing it week by week—scrambling for ideas Sunday night, rushing creation Monday morning, and skipping posts by Wednesday.
+That pattern is why they usually quit by week 3.

 Step 1: Create a 20-topic content backlog (3 hours)

-You need an idea bank to prevent “what should I post today” paralysis.
-This backlog feeds 4-6 weeks of content, so you’re never starting from zero.
+You need an idea bank to avoid “what should I post today” paralysis.
+This backlog gives you 4–6 weeks of content, so you’re never starting from zero.

 Example: 20-topic backlog for sales consulting